andypiper/ezykeys-mac-setup/readme.md

 # ezykeys-mac-setup

-Notes and scripts for the [Ezykeys No 2846 kit](https://ezykeys.com/) - a 5-key keypad based on a WCH CH552 chip, with 2 x 20 char 1620 LCD display and rotary dial
+Notes and scripts for the [Ezykeys No 2846 kit](https://ezykeys.com/) - a 5-key RGB-lit keypad based on a WCH CH552 chip, with 2 x 20 char 1620 LCD display and rotary dial

 - no 2846
 - Frankenstein MK5